Tejas1510/Hacking-Scripts/Python/Pomodoro Clock/README.md

 ## Introduction
 The **pomodoro technique** is a time management method which uses a timer to break down work into intervals.
-This script is is GUI version of this technique and has 3 options :
+This script is a GUI version of this technique and has 3 options :
 - Start
 - Reset
 - Quit